roycdaviesuoa/svelte-fomantic-ui/README.md

-# Svelte Fomantic UI Wrapper
+# Svelte Fomantic UI Wrapper for Client-Side WebApps

 ### This is now at late Beta stage.
 The code is proving robust according to the testing done so far.
 ### Feel free to use cautiously in projects, and please give feedback.
-### Latest update (2nd of June, 2023): We're almost there...
+### Latest update (9th of July, 2023): We're almost there...
 Search and Ad need testing, and then onto behaviors...

 ---
-A simple Svelte wrapper for Fomantic UI.
+A simple Svelte wrapper for Fomantic UI for creating client-side WebApps.
+Note that this does not (yet) work with Server Side Rendering.
 This is a very shallow and light layer on top of the standard fomantic UI as found at https://fomantic-ui.com.

 ---
 For more details, look inside the svelte-fomantic-ui folder, and in particular, check the [README](./svelte-fomantic-ui/README.md)